PDP-6: History

 The PDP-6 was DEC's first "big" machine.
 It used 36-bit words, in common with other large computers at the time from companies like IBM, Honeywell and General Electric.
 Unlike those machines, the PDP-6 was supplied with a timesharing system "out of the box".
 Timesharing had been available for other machines, most famously the PDP-1 at Project MAC, but the PDP-6 was the first such system to be supported by the manufacturer.

 Worldwide, only 23 PDP-6's were sold, the smallest number of any DEC machine.
 It was complex and expensive to build, as well as difficult to install and get operational at the customer's site.
 Additionally, the sales force found the PDP-6 to be a "hard sell".
 Nevertheless, the company later considered the PDP-6 to be a success:

 The sales were so slow that DEC eventually decided to abandon the system and announced that they would not build any more 36-bit machines.
-Fortunately, this decision was reversed and a new 36-bit system was designed using the new Flip-Chip modules and much smaller system boards to improve density and reliability.
+This decision was later reversed and a new 36-bit system, program-compatible with the PDP-6, was designed using the new Flip-Chip modules and much smaller system boards to improve density and reliability.
 The resulting design was released in 1966 as the PDP-10.
 DEC describes this machine as the successor to the PDP-6.
-Although it was program-compatible with the PDP-6, it ran roughly twice as fast, had both timesharing and batch processing features, and offered a wide variety of expansions and input/output options.
+It ran roughly twice as fast as the PDP-6, and offered a wide variety of expansions and input/output options.
+It added batch processing features to the PDP-6's timesharing operating system.
 It was far more successful and eventually sold about 1,500 machines.